Emissions Projections

 Assessment of Compliance

-Projected Non EU-ETS emissions and estimated Annual Emission Allocations (AEAs) with and without use of flexibilities under the Effort Sharing Regulation (ESR) for the period 2021-2030.
+Projected emissions and Annual Emission Allocations (AEAs) under the Effort Sharing Regulation (ESR) for the period 2021-2030.

 Climate Change impacts and adaptation